DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

       AMBER(SIG1_TRN1_APP)      // Set signal 1 amber for 2 seconds to warn of the change DELAY(2000)
       RED(SIG1_TRN1_APP)        // Set signal 1 red while we close turnout 1
-      DELAY(2000)               // Wait 2 seconds in case there's a train crossing turnout 1
       CLOSE(TRN1)               // Close turnout 1
-    ENDIF
+      DELAY(2000)               // Wait 2 seconds for the turnout to close ENDIF
     IFTHROWN(TRN2)              // If turnout 2 is thrown, do these:
       AMBER(SIG2_TRN2_GO)       // Set signal 2 amber for 2 seconds to warn of the change DELAY(2000)
       RED(SIG2_TRN2_GO)         // Set signal 2 red while we close turnout 2
-      DELAY(2000)               // Wait 2 seconds in case there's a train crossing turnout 2
       CLOSE(TRN2)               // Close turnout 2
-    ENDIF
+      DELAY(2000)               // Wait 2 seconds for the turnout to close ENDIF
     GREEN(SIG1_TRN1_APP)        // Set signal 1 green because we're safe to proceed GREEN(SIG2_TRN2_GO)         // Set signal 2 green because we're safe to proceed